 No. The insoles are water resistant.
 They will not do well if fully submerged or soaked through.

-These insoles offer you a well-rounded, reliable heating option at a premium price.
+These Thermacell Rechargeable Heated Insoles offer you a well-rounded, reliable heating option at a premium price.
 Whether you’re willing to pay that price is completely up to you.